NuclearLighthouseStudios/FXDSP/README.md

 ```

-Check out the [examples repository](https://github.com/NuclearLighthouseStudios/WhateverDSP-Examples) for more, or [come chat with us on Discord or IRC](https://github.com/NuclearLighthouseStudios/FXDSP#chat).
+Check out the [examples repository](https://github.com/NuclearLighthouseStudios/WhateverDSP-Examples) for more, or [come chat with us on Discord](https://github.com/NuclearLighthouseStudios/FXDSP#chat).

 ## Chat